 The Primary Line of Defense for Maintaining Healthy Eyes

 Depending on your age and visual needs, a wellness vision exam is recommended every one to two years.
 We offer comprehensive eye care services here at the Beverly Hills Institute of Ophthalmology, a major component of which involves regular eye checks.
-We perform vision exams at our Beverly Hills and Torrance locations, and they’re relatively simple, completely comfortable procedures that often involve checking up on several of the following issues:
+We perform vision exams in Beverly Hills and at our Torrance locations, and they’re relatively simple, completely comfortable procedures that often involve checking up on several of the following issues:

 We’ll take a look at your family medical history, learn whether you wear corrective lenses or whether you are on any medication, as this information will help us to properly form your treatment plan.

 This is your standard vision test, wherein you’ll be asked to read a standardized eye chart to determine how well you see at various distances.
 This information similarly guides the formation of your treatment plan.

 Your doctor may evaluate how your pupils respond to light by shining a bright beam of light through your pupils.